Note: We have been able to reduce our prices due to insurance fees being reduced for 2023.

 We offer you four visits in the first week.
 This ensures you receive intensive support as you come to grips with your new and shiny little human.

 Not only do we spend time making sure you and your baby are clinically well and recovering from the birth, but we also support you with feeding, sleeping, nappy changing, skin care and cord care.
 We talk to you about the importance of skin-to-skin, protecting your space, and any things you should be looking out for, for example jaundice, bleeding, infection, and so on.

 We will listen and advise you with any concerns or questions you may have – you will have some, AND you will tell us that they are daft questions – but they NEVER are.

 We will talk about the birth with you and explore how you feel about this.

-We then see you again on day 7 or 8, depending on how you are getting on, and then in the second week we will visit you three times, usually every other day.
-From then on, depending on what package you have chosen, the visits get a little less frequent, as by this point we are trying to wean ourselves off of you.
+For weeks 3 and 4 the visits get a little less frequent, as by this point, we are trying to wean ourselves off of you.
 We usually find that by the time we come to the end of our care with you, you are far too busy to fit us in!

 Private Midwives in South London